stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): DM the instructor in Slack to discuss specific details.
 - Question (aoneill2-stat6250): Is it possible to reconsider prior late submissions at the end of the quareter for possible grading status change?
 - Answer (ilankham−stat6250): No.
+- *Question* (yren10-stat6250): Can we have get together have real group meeting with classmates for projects or assignments?

 [Course Structure Quiz, Problem 8]